 4. Automated Message Sequences over Messaging, for quick responses

 Text Messaging is by far, the most effective way of communicating with job seekers today.
 LinkedIn emails aren’t being read or responded to.
 The open rate for emails is below 14%.
 Meanwhile, candidates open text messages about 95% of the time and respond quickly.
 Usually in minutes vs hours or days.
 Recruiters often need to confirm details, appointments, or communicate quick questions or steps.
 Text messaging is great for this type of quick, short messages, and candidates love it too!

 5. Interview Scheduling

-Another major time dependent task is interview scheduling.
+Another major time-dependent task is interview scheduling.
 Simply calling candidates isn’t very effective anymore.
 Candidates aren’t answering calls from unrecognized phone numbers.
-Calling candidate in the middle of their current job is inconvenient, and playing the back and fort “what time works for you” is a miserable waste of time for everyone.
+Calling candidate in the middle of their current job is inconvenient, and playing the back and forth “what time works for you” is a miserable waste of time for everyone.
 Recruiting Chatbots are great at doing this, though.
-Imagine a candidate goes through a pre-screening process, and at the end of the process, they are given the opportunity to schedule a pre-screening phone call, or even a retail onsite meeting.
+Imagine a candidate goes through a pre-screening process, and at the end of the process, they are given the opportunity to schedule a pre-screening phone call or even a retail onsite meeting.
 Try the demo below, that’s exactly what it does.

 Text “Jobs” to 415–980–1270

 6. CareerChat – Web chat for Candidate Engagement (Live Agent and Chatbot modes)